-Great gardens of the world: Villandry, FrancePosted By: The Botanist Category: Plant Care
+Great gardens of the world: Villandry, FrancePosted By: The Botanist Category: Design, Plant Care

 I visited Villandry for the first time 30 years ago on a roasting hot August day, the month when most of the local population has headed to the coast, to be replaced by visiting tourists like me.
 Villandry is one of numerous chateaux built by the French nobility in a part of France where the river Loire and its numerous delightful tributaries carve a swathe through glorious countryside.
 It is easy to see why the upper echelons of French society found this area so alluring, choosing it as the location for their country residences – a relatively easy journey from their capital but just out of reach of the intrigues, scandal and skulduggery of court life during the years of the French Renaissance.